Hotate Hoshi Kaibashira: Dried Scallop Adductor Muscles

 Hotate Hoshi Kaibashira is dried scallop adductor muscle, as Hotate (ホタテ) means scallop in Japanese, Hoshi (干し) means drying, and Kaibashira (貝柱) is the word for the adductor muscle of shellfish.

-Here in Japan, the dried scallop adductor can be seen sold in packs in the snack and candy section of supermarkets, and they are pretty expensive compared to other snack foods.
+Here in Japan, those muscles are available in the snack and candy section of supermarkets, and they are pretty expensive compared to other treats.

-Although the Japanese dried scallop snack is hard and tough in texture, it is packed with natural umami flavor, and the more you chew on it, the more the umami comes out and the better it tastes.
+Although the scallop snack is pretty tough, it is full of natural umami, and the more you chew, the more the savoriness comes out and the better it tastes.

 How to Eat

-Not only do we eat Hotate Hoshi Kaibashira as it is as an afternoon snack with green tea or as an Otsumami with alcoholic drinks, but the dried scallop adductor is sometimes rehydrated with water and can be used in various ways.
+Not only do we enjoy Hotate Hoshi Kaibashira as an afternoon snack with green tea or as an Otsumami with alcoholic drinks, but we also sometimes rehydrate it with water and use it in various ways.

-The stock taken from the dried scallop can be used for simmering food, cooking rice or making soup, while the rehydrated adductor is chopped into small pieces and often added to salad.
+For example, we utilize the dashi stock from the dried scallop when simmering food, cooking rice, or making soup.
+On the other hand, we chop the rehydrated adductor muscle into small pieces and often add them to salad dishes.